Language: EN

 Try it online

-However, keep in mind that floating-point operations (with decimals) are much slower than with integers so try to avoid having to perform this conversion and work whenever possible with integers.
+However, keep in mind that floating-point operations (with decimals) are much slower than with integers, so try to avoid having to make this conversion and work with integers whenever possible.

-If you need to read an input of a higher voltage level, for example 12V, you must perform a voltage adaptation.
-The best way to perform the adaptation is to use a simple voltage divider.
+In case you need to read a higher voltage input, for example, 12V, you must perform a voltage adaptation.
+The best way to perform the adaptation is by using a simple voltage divider.

 arduino-entradas-analogicas-2-2

-With this configuration, the digital pin of the Arduino will receive a voltage that varies between 0 to 3.84V so, as we explained, we would be losing relative precision.
-One option would be to adjust the resistors so that the limits are as close as possible to 0 and 5V, or use another voltage divider to feed the Aref pin.
+With this configuration, the Arduino digital pin will receive a voltage that varies between 0 to 3.84V, so, as we have explained, we would be losing relative precision.
+One option would be to adjust the resistors so that the limits are as close as possible to 0 and 5V or use another voltage divider to power the Aref pin.

-The values of the resistors to be used depend on the voltage you want to read, and the impedance of the sensor.
+The values of the resistors to be used depend on the voltage we want to read and the impedance of the sensor.
 In general, they must meet the following conditions:

-• They must convert the signal into a lower but similar range to the supply voltage.
+• Convert the signal to a lower but similar range to the power supply voltage.

-• They must be much higher than the equivalent impedance of the device to be measured.
+• Be much higher than the equivalent impedance of the device to be measured.

-• They must be negligible with respect to the impedance of the Arduino input.
+• Negligible compared to the impedance of the Arduino input.

-• They must limit the current flowing through them to minimize losses.
+• Limit the current flowing through them to minimize losses.

-• They must be able to dissipate the power they are going to support.
+• Be able to dissipate the power they will support.

-You can use the voltage divider calculator to calculate resistance values that meet these requirements.
+You can use the voltage divider calculator to calculate resistor values that meet these requirements.

-Do not use this system to read voltages higher than 35V, or for alternating current devices without being very sure of what you are doing.
-It is very likely that the resistors will not hold.
+Do not use this system to read voltages greater than 35V, or for alternating current devices without being very sure of what you are doing.
+It is very likely that the resistors will not withstand it.

-In the next post, we will see how to use the analog inputs to read the state of a potentiometer or the value of a variable resistance, something common when reading sensors whose measurement is made through the measurement of their resistance.
+In the next entry, we will see how to use analog inputs to read the state of a potentiometer or the value of a variable resistor, which is common when reading sensors whose reading is done by measuring their resistance.